Updated: Feb 3

 The primary stabilisers (legs with feet) are, in a way, sacred to humans in that they not only prohibit us from crashing down (or up) to Earth but they are the appendages that are (mostly) directly in contact with Earth when we move around.
 They are perpetually in contact with the very soil and rock from which we evolved.

-The foot is the feeling mechanism with which we manoeuvre across the Earth.
+The foot is the feeling mechanism with which we manoeuvre ourselves.

 It's a highly sensitive node.
 In both the foot and the ankle combined, there are 26 bones; 33 joints; and more than 100 muscles, tendons and ligaments (tendons are fibrous tissues that connect muscles to bones and ligaments are fibrous tissues that connect bones to other bones).